Virgin, Flowers head slim field chasing RBS branches

 DEADLINE

-Flowers, who made his name at Goldman Sachs (GS.N) in the 1980s and 1990s, bid for the Northern Rock business before it was nationalized in 2009.
+Flowers, who made his name at Goldman Sachs in the 1980s and 1990s, bid for the Northern Rock business before it was nationalised in 2009.

 Although private equity has a chequered history of investing in banks, Flowers was a winner from a bold investment in 2000 in Japan's Long Term Credit Bank - renamed Shinsei, or rebirth.